 The Princeton Review’s on-campus MBA survey asked students at the 252 business schools about their school’s academics, student body and campus life as well as about themselves and their career plans.
 The student surveys that were used for this edition were conducted in the 2015-16, 2016-17 and 2017-18 academic years.

 The Princeton Review’s business school profiles have sections on academics, student life, admissions information and graduates’ employment data.
 In the profile on UNF, the Princeton Review describes the University as “the best school in Jacksonville,” and MBA students laud the “small classes” at Coggin College.
 One student says they “had the best experience with the teachers and students.
 It was an easy decision to continue my education at UNF.”

-"We recommend UNF's Coggin College as one of the best institutions a student could attend to earn a business school degree.
-We chose the schools we profile in this book based on our high regard for their academic programs and our reviews of institutional data we collect from the schools," said Robert Franek, Princeton Review senior vice president-publisher.
+“We recommend UNF as one of the best to earn an MBA.
+We chose the 252 on-campus MBA program schools on this list based on our high regard for their academics and our assessment of institutional data we collect from the schools,” said Princeton Review Editor-in-Chief Robert Franek.